sjoseph91/sjoseph91/README.md

 - 👋 Hi, I’m Sean Joseph

-- 🌱 I’m a Node.js developer.
+- 🌱 I’m a Web developer.

 - 💞️ I’m looking to collaborate on meaningful projects with developers who enjoy using technology to solve real world problems.